 Understanding Google Workspace Data

-Google Workspace offers popular tools like email, spreadsheets, video calls, and cloud storage to help businesses manage their daily tasks more efficiently.
+Google Workspace is an ecosystem of popular tools that empower businesses to manage tasks efficiently, including Gmail, Google Drive, Google Meet, and more.
 While Google has built-in security measures to protect its cloud services, apps, and devices, these defaults alone are not enough to fully safeguard data stored in Google Workspace from modern threats like malware.

 Types of Data in Google Workspace